ZerBea/hcxtools/README.md

 Brief description
 --------------

-Multiple stand-alone binaries - designed to run on Raspberry Pi's and LINUX machines.
+Multiple stand-alone binaries - designed to run on arch LINUX.

 All of these utils are designed to execute only one specific function.